2020 Census & COVID-19

 At the start of every decade, the U.S. Census Bureau conducts a count of the people living within the borders of the United States.
 The results are used to determine everything from the number of elected representatives to a community's grant application for broadband access.

 More than 130 federal programs rely on data from the U.S. Census when determining spending at state and local levels.
+There are 55 federally funded programs at work in Arkansas.
+Many of these programs are integral to rural development.
 A 1% undercount of Arkansas in 2020 may result in nearly $1 billion in lost funds over a 10-year period, according to Arkansas Counts.

-The Cooperative Extension Service provides the following information as a resource for people interested in the 2020 Census and its impact on Arkansas.
+The Cooperative Extension Service provides the following information and resources for people interested in the impact of COVID-19 on the 2020 Census.

 Impact of COVID-19 on 2020 Census Operations

 Learn more about how COVID-19 is impacting the 2020 Census by checking out our Impact of COVID-19 on the 2020 Frequently Asked Questions sheet.

 Based on continuing assessments of guidance from federal, state and local health authorities, the U.S. Census Bureau is suspending 2020 Census field operations until April 15, 2020.
 The Census Bureau is taking this step to help protect the health and safety of the American public, Census Bureau employees, and everyone who will go through the hiring process for temporary census taker positions.